-Our solicitors work on a ‘no win no win’ basis (also known as Conditional Fee Agreement).
-This means the other party will pay some or all of your legal costs if you win, but you’ll have to pay a percentage called a ‘success fee’ out of your compensation.
+Many injury solicitors work on a ‘no win no win’ basis (also known as Conditional Fee Agreement).
+This means the other party will pay some or all of your legal costs if you win, but you’ll have to pay a percentage called a ‘success fee’ to your solicitor out of your compensation.

 An insurance policy will cover the financial risk of losing the claim, so you won’t be out of pocket.

 The amount of money you’ll receive if you win depends on the type of injury you suffered, and extent of your injuries.
 Your solicitor will also take into consideration your rehabilitation needs and the effect your injuries will have on your future.